relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/shipper.md

 ## Prerequisites Before Installing

-- Identify/provision a Windows machine to run the Trace Shipper Service
-> **NOTE:** This should be the same machine as the Veritas Merge1 appliance VM
+- Identify/provision a Windows machine to run the Trace Shipper Service This should be the same machine as the Veritas Merge1 appliance VM.
+{: .info }
-- Identify what source folder(s) on your local network need their files shipped to a Relativity
-> **NOTE:** Windows service must have read/write/modify permission on the folders
+- Identify what source folder(s) on your local network need their files shipped to a Relativity Windows service must have read/write/modify permission on the folders.
+{: .info }
 - Create/identify a Windows user to run the service (Log on as...) that has access to all folders that need to be shipped and that can be allowed access to Relativity user credentials stored in configuration
 - Lookup the destination Relativity Instance(s), Workspace(s) and Target folder(s) on the destination fileshare(s) where the files should be shipped (configured as part of creating Trace Data Sources)

-> **NOTE:** A document will fail to ship if a file with the same name already exists in the destination folder.
+A document will fail to ship if a file with the same name already exists in the destination folder.
 Care should be taken to avoid duplicate file names both when initially retrieving data and at the remote destination folder.
+{: .info }

 - Create a designated Relativity username and password for each destination that can be used to authenticate against a Relativity API with appropriate rights
-> **NOTE:** To view the file shares the user must be in a group, other than the System Administrator group, that is added to at least one workspace built on the Resource Pool with the associated file shares.
+To view the file shares the user must be in a group, other than the System Administrator group, that is added to at least one workspace built on the Resource Pool with the associated file shares.
+{: .info }
 - Request the Trace Shipper deployment package by submitting a ticket to support@relativity.com
 - Download and install ROSE (Staging Explorer) and run Test Connectivity ([available here](https://help.relativity.com/RelativityOne/Content/Relativity/RelativityOne_Staging_Explorer/RelativityOne_Staging_Explorer.htm#connection))

 - (Only for Web protocol) Request the Relativity Transfer API Services application (Relativity.TransferApi.Services.rap) by submitting a ticket to support@relativity.com.
 [Install](https://help.relativity.com/10.3/Content/Relativity/Applications/Installing_applications.htm#Installi3) the Relativity Transfer API Services application to the Application Library.
->**NOTE:** Do not install the Relativity Transfer API Services application to any workspaces.
+Do not install the Relativity Transfer API Services application to any workspaces.
 By installing the application to the Application Library, the services are available for consumption.
+{: .info }

 - (Only for Web protocol) Assign required permissions to Relativity user
    1. Go to Instance Details/Manage permissions.